OnRampToStem/scool_lti/docs/lti/canvas.md

 # Canvas Integration

-This guide steps through the process of using the On-Ramp To STEM Tool as an External App in a Canvas course.
+This guide steps through the process of using the SCOOL Tool as an External App in a Canvas course.

 This guide assumes that the Tool has already been installed for use